oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-14-wakeup.md

 ![WAKEUP Packet](images/image18.png "WAKEUP Packet")<!-- .width="6.5in", .height="0.7222222222222222in" -->

 The wakeup packet is a signal sent from the Server to a client.
 It is an indication from the Server that the client should wake up.
 The client is not obliged to honor this request, nor may it even receive the packet.
-It can choose to ignore the request, or undertake one of the sequences outlined in [[4.14.2 Sleeping Clients]](#sleeping-clients).
+It can choose to ignore the request, or undertake one of the sequences outlined in [sec](#sleeping-clients).
 The client need not respond to this packet.

 ### WAKEUP Header{#wakeup-header}